Is AI revolutionizing media mix modeling?

 But the key thing to remember is that media mix modeling is a causal inference problem and the current generation of LLMs don’t have the ability to do that effectively.

 And that’s okay.
-I love LLMs for what they’re good at.
+We love LLMs for what they’re good at.
 They’re just not good at this particular thing.
 So be careful when you see AI for MMM, and think hard about what exactly is the AI doing and how you are going to catch and prevent fundamental errors.

 Considerations When Choosing an MMM Vendor